 A standard ferry ticket for the trip from Piraeus to Milos starts at €48.
 The final cost of a ticket to Milos mainly depends on the ferry company and the type of vessel (high-speed or conventional).

 Athens - Milos ferry prices also depend on seasonality, offers, seat type, and vehicle selection.

-On Ferryhopper, you can find the best available offers for the ferry to Milos from Athens.
+On Ferryhopper, you can find all the available offers for the ferry to Milos from Athens.
 Find real-time information about ferry routes, compare prices and companies, and book your ferry tickets easily and quickly.